After a banner year in 2018, the freight economy regressed towards the mean in 2019, but more downside risks lie ahead in 2020.

 Beyond retail, carriers tied to manufacturing have seen freight volumes decline.
 The Institute of Supply Management (ISM) index that measures manufacturing activity dropped to 47.2, its lowest level in 10 years.

 “There are lots of warning signs out there that have been telling us that demand is weakening, but capacity hasn’t realigned so quickly to change the outlook for motor carriers,” he says.
-In the new year, Croke thinks capacity may loosen up and the number of trucking failures could accelerate if carriers aren’t careful with their cost control and asset optimization strategies.
+In 2020, Croke thinks capacity may loosen up and the number of trucking failures could accelerate if carriers aren’t careful with their cost control and asset optimization strategies.

 “It would be great if freight volumes magically picked up” after the retail holiday season, he says, but this seems to be a remote possibility given larger forces in the economy, chief among them being the trade war with China